aroberge/reeborg-world-creation/naming-convention.md

 RUR.add_wall("east", 1, 1)
 ```

-You can see all the relevant functions for creating world \[add link here\].
+You can see all the relevant functions included in the Application Programming Interface \(API\) \[todo: add link\] for creating world.
 Please note that there are likely more functions belonging to the `RUR` namespace than what is documented on that site.
-As a general rule, you should not create additional functions belonging to this namespace.
+As a general rule, you should not create additional functions belonging to the RUR namespace.

 ## A simple pattern